ThakurRajAnand/carPrice/README.md

-# Case Study using Car Data
+# Case study using car data